-Students will compare two charts: one that shows the percentage of voters in presidential elections, and one that shows the percentage of voters in presidential primary elections.
+Students will compare two charts: the percentage of Washington state voters in presidential elections and the percentage of Washington state voters in presidential primary elections.
 Students will answer: What is the difference between the numbers of people who vote in each type of election?